 The upstairs patio offers beautiful views of the High Roller observation wheel, while the downstairs patio is perfect for people watching, partly due to its central location.

-The décor and overall vibe gives you the impression it would be expensive, (and the entrees are not, in fact, cheap), but during happy hour, (3 p.m. to 6 p.m.), well drinks are two for one, and draft beers are just $4 – both of which are cheap compared to beers at the casino bar at the Flamingo next door.
+The décor and overall vibe gives you the impression it would be expensive, (and the entrees are not, in fact, cheap), but during happy hour, (4 to 7 PM), cocktails and margaritas are $5 and draft beers are just $4 – all of which are reasonable, especially by Las Vegas Strip standards.

 Overall, Chayo seems to gets great reviews.
 Their lobster tacos and shrimp ceviche are particularly noteworthy.
 Here is the link to the Chayo menu.

 With the surprisingly lack of good Mexican restaurants on the Strip, Chayo Mexican Kitchen + Tequila Bar may be worth your dining dollar (or pesos).

 Flour and Barley – A restaurant with a menu that is entirely glutten-free.
 Just kidding.
 Flour and Barley is a “casual Italian” place with brick-oven fired pizzas, pasta dishes and such.
 They also have a sports bar area, and an outside walk-up window where you can pick up a quick slice of pizza to go.